-01.About .
-03 02.Executive summary .
-04 03.Now Recruiting or resourcing? - What's the difference? .
-06 Planning permission - Where does strategic workforce planning live? .
-08 Getting it right - How to hire the right person?
-10 04.New It takes all sorts - How can you hit Diversity & Inclusivity (D&I) targets? .
-13 No through road - What are the obstacles for talent pipeline planning? .
-15 05.Next #thefuture? - How are trends for social media and automation changing resourcing? .
-18 How to win friends and influence people - Using familiar faces to leverage buy-in to your brand .
-20 06.Contributors 22
+01.About 02.Executive summary 03.Now Recruiting or resourcing? - What's the difference?
+Planning permission - Where does strategic workforce planning live?
+Getting it right - How to hire the right person (official title?)
+04.New It takes all sorts - How can you hit Diversity & Inclusivity (D&I) targets?
+No through road - What are the obstacles for talent pipeline planning?
+05.Next #thefuture? - How are trends for social media and automation changing resourcing?
+How to win friends and influence people - Using familiar faces to leverage buy-in to your brand 06.Contributors 22

-About RL100 The Resourcing Leaders 100 is an 'invite by recommendation only' members group, exclusive to 100 of the most influential Heads of Resourcing and Director level talent leaders in the UK.
-The goal of the RL100 is to share its combined experience and expertise with in-house recruitment professionals across the UK.
-This Resourcing Leaders Summit took place in Whitstable, Kent over two days in May 2017.
-During this time 25 RL100 Members and supporting partners took a deep dive into a number of specific topic points with the aim to aid recruitment and resourcing professionals across the UK with their current strategies.
-For more on the Resourcing Leaders 100 contact us on: hello@recruitmentevents.co
+About RL100 The Resourcing Leaders Summit is something very special for the in-house community.
+This year will be the second RL100 (Resourcing Leaders 100) "invite by recommendation only" members group, exclusive to 100 of the most influential Heads of Resourcing and Director level talent leaders in the UK.
+The goal of the RL100 is to share its combined experience and expertise with the entire market, in order to best equip the in-house recruitment industry for the challenges we all face.
+For more on RL100: enquiries@rl100.co.uk